Gradient-Guided Importance Sampling for Learning Binary Energy-Based Models

 \section{The Proposed Method}

-In this section, we analyze the limitations of the ratio matching method from the perspective of computational time and memory usage.
-Then, we describe our proposed method, ratio matching with gradient-guided importance sampling (RMwGGIS), which utilizes the gradient of the energy function \emph{w.r.t.} the discrete input $\boldsymbol{x}$ to guide the importance sampling for estimating the original ratio matching objective.
+We first analyze the limitations of the ratio matching method from the perspective of computational time and memory usage.
+Then, we describe our proposed method, ratio matching with gradient-guided importance sampling (RMwGGIS), which uses the gradient of the energy function \emph{w.r.t.} the discrete input $\boldsymbol{x}$ to guide the importance sampling for estimating the original ratio matching objective.
 Our approach can alleviate the limitations significantly and is shown to be more effective in practice.